An end in sight

-I purchased a Cometic head gasket since its got bigger pistons than standard.
+I purchased a Cometic head gasket since its fitted with bigger pistons than standard.
 These gasket are made from CFM-20.
 CFM-20 is a perforated steel core with an elastomer surface that is ideal for head gaskets.
-Allowing head to be drawn evenly across the gasket surface while providing maximum sealing characteristics when exposed to coolants and oils.
+Allowing the head to be drawn evenly across the gasket surface while providing maximum sealing characteristics when exposed to coolants and oils.

 |Bore Size||Displacement||Part Number|